 - Must have demonstrated a good work ethic in prior courses

 While enrolled in this advance course, the student must maintain a “B” average in the course to be eligible for the next advance level course on the track.

-Courses taken in middle school will be counted for high school credit toward graduation, however;

-  the course averages will not be included when calculating GPA or numeric average for class rank.
+Courses taken in middle school will be counted for high school credit toward graduation, however; the course averages will not be included when calculating GPA or numeric average for class rank.

-  RRCA presently offers Algebra I, Spanish I, and Integrated Physics and Chemistry (IPC) to middle

-  school students for high school credit.
+RRCA presently offers Algebra I and Spanish I to middle school students for high school credit.